-Anyone who has spent much time in the South has probably seen (and wondered about) the blue porch ceilings on many of the homes—especially in New Orleans.
+Anyone who has spent much time in the American South has probably seen (and wondered about) the blue porch ceilings on many of the homes—especially in New Orleans.
 Understanding where this tradition originated can help homeowners accurately incorporate this touch during historic home preservation and renovation projects.

 The blue color was also thought to trick wasps, mosquitos, and other insects into thinking the ceiling was the sky, hopefully discouraging them from congregating around seating areas.
 Some evidence suggests that wasps are actually fooled by this, while others believe the origins of this can be attributed more to the lye used in the original paints.
-Other homeowners felt that the blue ceilings helped to extend the last light of day, making the porch feel bright even once the sun had begun to set.
+Other homeowners felt that the paint color helped to extend the last light of day, making the porch feel bright even once the sun had begun to set.

-Whatever the reasons, this striking trend has left an imprint on Southern homes.
+Whatever the reasons, this striking trend has left an imprint on Southern porches.
 When designers are considering incorporating this detail into a historic home preservation, the color should be chosen to coordinate with the rest of the exterior paint.
 Traditionally, the blues range from a soft powdery tone to richer blue-green shades.

 A Rising National Trend